Surnames: Raine to Rutherford

 According to Guppy, the form Read did not occur north of a line drawn from the Humber to the Mersey and is principally found in East Anglian counties.
-Overall Guppy observed that all three variations are characteristically absent from the Midlands region.
-Reid seems to be the Scottish version of the name with Reed prominent in Durham, Yorkshire and Northumberland.
+Overall Guppy observed that all three main variations are characteristically absent from the midlands region.
+Reid seems to be the Scottish version of the surname with Reed prominent in Durham, Yorkshire and Northumberland.

 Reed was the 50th most numerous surname in the County of Durham in the 1881 census but did not make it into the top fifty names for Northumberland; Yorkshire; Lancashire; Cumberland or Westmorland.

 The 1881 census seems to confirm the patterns of distribution that Guppy identified.
 Great Britain was home to 22,248 people called Reed in 1881 of which only 230 resided in Scotland but with 6,723 in the six northern-most counties of England.
 County Durham was home to 2,071; Yorkshire 1,861; Lancashire 1,152; Northumberland 1,151; Cumberland 441 and Westmorland 47.
 The remainder were distributed across the rest of England.
 When the proportions of county populations are taken into account it is safe to describe Reed as a North East England surname.